 - Recommend metadata standards for research data sets

-- Elisha Chiware, Cape Town University of Technology, South Africa
+- Elisha Chiware, Cape Peninsula University of Technology, South Africa

 - Sarah Jones, Digital Curation Centre, United Kingdom

-- Lazarus Matizirofa, National Research Foundation, South Africa
+- Lazarus Matizirofa, National Research Foundation of South Africa, South Africa

 - Angus Whyte, Digital Curation Centre, United Kingdom